metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 ticks 1-6.
 Longer duration ticks can be used for shorter duration loans.

-Note that loan limit is an upper bound on the amount of funds that can be used from a tick, but the actual amount pulled from each tick depends on cumulative amount built up from previous ticks.
+Note that loan limit is an upper bound on the amount of funds that can be used from a tick, but the actual amount pulled from each tick depends on the cumulative amount built up from previous ticks.

 The [`LiquidityManager`](../contracts/LiquidityManager.sol), particularly the [`source()`](../contracts/LiquidityManager.sol#L532) function,
 is responsible for sourcing liquidity from ticks and creating a record of their